 A Discharge of Mechanic’s Lien Bond amount will always be at least 110% of the lien face value.

 The price of the bond (called the bond premium) will be a percentage of the total bond amount.
 Usually the percentage rate you'll have to pay will be between 1-15% and will be based off your credit score and other financials.

-Full collateral is often required for this bond, but some carriers will write this bond without full collateral.
+Full collateral is often required for this bond.

 How to get a Discharge of Mechanic's Lien Bond